Editor’s note: This article was last updated on October 23, 2017, to include info on Apple Music’s original programming and show-based content.

 If I subscribe to Apple Music, do I still need my iTunes Match subscription to keep my complete music collection together?
 According to Apple, iTunes Match and Apple Music are completely separate services, so it will be up to you to decide if you’d like to keep iTunes Match.
 If your personal music collection has a lot of rare tracks and content that you can’t get through Apple Music, then you may want to consider keeping both subscriptions.
 Check out our explainer to learn more about how Apple Music and iTunes Match work together.

 How’s the music quality?
 Apple Music streams songs at 256kbps, which is the same rate as iTunes Match.
-That’s a bit of a drop from Beats Music and Spotify, which use a 320kbps bitrate.
+That’s a bit of a drop from Spotify and the now-defunct Beats Music, which use a 320kbps bitrate.
 And competitor Tidal boasts more than just major celebrity endorsements: It offers a high-bitrate option (1411kbps lossless FLAC) at a pricier subscription rate, the “HiFi” tier for $19.99 a month.

 Can I save music to listen to offline?
 Yep!
 Apple Music lets you save tracks to listen to offline—you can save as many songs as you’d like, as long as your device has space for them.
 But remember: You won’t own those files and you won’t be able to offload them anywhere else.
 You can’t burn them onto a disc, use them in separate video projects, or put them on other devices that aren’t linked to your Apple Music account.
 If you decide to cancel your Apple Music subscription, you’ll lose access to those songs.
 However, the offline listening feature is a great option if you’re concerned about data overages, or if you know you’ll be in an area without a good wireless connection.

-To save items for offline listening, head on over to the My Music tab and tap the “More” button next to the artist, song, album, or playlist you want to save.
-Then select “Make songs available offline,” and the songs will start downloading.
-If you want to only view your offline music, head on over to your Library in the My Music tab, then tap the drop-down arrow next to Artists.
-Toggle the switch next to “Show music available offline.”
+To save items for offline listening, tap the “More” button next to the artist, song, album, or playlist you want to save.
+Then select “Download” and the songs will start downloading.
+If you want to only view your offline music, head on over to your Library and select “Downloaded Music,” which you can then browse by Playlist, Artist, Album, or Song.

 If I save too much music for offline listening, how can I delete to clear up iPhone/iPad space?
-The process is similar to adding music: Tap the “More” button next to the artist, song, album, or playlist you want to ditch.
-Tap “Make songs available offline” to release them back into iCloud.
-(Hint: It helps to toggle on the “Show music available offline” switch.)
+The process is similar to adding music: Tap the “More” button next to the artist, song, album, or playlist you want to ditch, then tap “Remove” from the pop-up list.

-When I add a playlist or album to My Music, does it auto download to my device when on Wi-Fi?
+When I add a playlist or album to my Library, does it auto download to my device when on Wi-Fi?
 No, it won’t automatically download to your device.
 You’ll have to mark that playlist or album for offline listening.

 How will Beats 1 differ from iTunes Radio? iTunes Radio takes the Pandora-style approach to radio, where users create their own stations based around songs, artists, albums, or genres, and iTunes serves up songs that flow well around that theme.
 You can still use a version of iTunes Radio within Apple Music—but it’s now called Apple Music radio stations.
 However, iTunes Radio stations were built by algorithms, and Apple Music’s radio stations will mostly be hand-built.